-The Special Collections Research Center staff is currently working remotely per the North Carolina governor's Stay at Home order.
-We are continuing to support the research and instructional needs of Appalachian State University's students, faculty, and staff as much as possible without access to our physical collections.
-Priority assistance will be given to current Appalachian State University students, faculty, and staff.
+The Special Collections Research Center staff is mostly working remotely while in North Carolina's Phase 3.
+We are continuing to support the research and instructional needs of Appalachian State University's students, faculty, and staff as much as possible with limited access to our physical collections.
+Priority assistance will be given to current Appalachian State University students, faculty, and staff, and there may be delays in reply time for non-App State affiliated researchers.
 See the University Libraries' homepage for more information about current services and the App State Online Library Services Guide.

 Access to Digital Collections: See this page for links to digitized items from Special Collections and alternatives for accessing historical material online.

 Research Services: Please email us at email@example.com for assistance with research questions.
-We will do our best to help you with your requests while working without access to our physical collections.
+We will do our best to help you with your requests while working with limited access to our physical collections.
 Priority assistance will be given to current Appalachian State University students, faculty, and staff.

 Instructional Services: Faculty who would like their students to learn about materials from the Special Collections Research Center while teaching remotely should email Greta Browning at firstname.lastname@example.org.
 We will work with you to be creative about how to use our collections remotely!

 This information is current as of 10/16/2020.